 Not to be confused with Articles of Incorporation, bylaws provide structure and rules to direct the operations of your corporation.
 Articles of Incorporation, on the other hand, establish the existence of your business in the state of which you are operating.

 The information included in your corporate bylaws will differ for each organization.
-However, some typical components often included are the following:
+Drafting them correctly is just as important as filing your Articles of Incorporation correctly.
+Some typical components often included are the following:

 Corporation Information and Purpose: This includes your corporation’s identifying information, such as its name, office location, and a private or public designation for matters relating to company stock ownership.
 Also, include your corporation’s purpose, which outlines its reason for existence.